AmpereComputing/gVisor-on-ampere/PTRACE.md

-## Run a conttainer using runsc-kvm
+## Run a container using runsc-kvm

 To use kvm instead of ptrace is simply a matter of substituting the name of the runtime as follows: